pankaj1491/psiz-sonarqube-agent/agent_langgraph/README.md

 load both servers at startup.
 The orchestrator detects tool capabilities (SonarQube, repo editing, commit, and PR helpers) and surfaces them to the LLM as system context.

+For SonarQube issue enumeration, the orchestrator relies on the `search_sonar_issues_in_projects` MCP tool provided by the SonarQube server.
+You should see that tool listed in the startup log under "SonarQube tools" once the server is enabled and loaded.

 The default workflow is streamlined for SonarQube automation while keeping an LLM in the loop:
 `START → entry_node → checkout_node → sonarqube_orchestrator → END`.
 After cloning the repository through the GitHub MCP tool, the SonarQube orchestrator uses an LLM configured